Shorts (2009 film): Episode Five - Everyone in The End

 While contemplating what to do with the rock, Toby wishes the casts on his arms were off.
-However, he and Loogie are confronted by Helvetica and Cole, who want the rock back and then joined by Nose, Laser, and Lug.
-They then chase each other and fight over the rock by doing random wishes like Nose transforming into a Hawk upon wishing he could fly away, Laser wishing to have really long arms, and Helvetica wishing to be invisible.
+However, he and Loogie are confronted by Helvetica and Cole, who want the rock back and then joined by Nose, Laser, and Lug, and both a chase with each other and a fight over it ensues.
+They use the rock by doing random wishes: like Nose transforming into a Hawk upon wishing he could fly away, Laser wishing to have really long arms, and Helvetica wishing to be invisible.
 The rock then winds up in the hands of Mr. Black after a giant-size John arrives, causing Stacey to faint.
-Mr Black wishes that he was the most powerful thing in the world and turned into a giant Black Box robot.
-Helvetica uses the rock to turn into a giant wasp and Cole uses it to turn into a giant dung beetle in an attempt to stop their father, causing the female Blinker to lose "Who Blinks First".
+Mr. Black wishes that he was the most powerful thing in the world and turned into a giant Black Box robot.

+The Black siblings use the rock to respectively turn into a giant wasp and a giant dung beetle in an attempt to stop their father, causing the female Blinker to lose the game she and her brother were playing.
 Helvetica and Cole are then aided by Toby's aliens and Loogie's crocodile army, before the Short brothers' infant sister appears.

 After using her powers to stop a crocodile from eating her, she tells them that the rock is starting to feel misused as shown by the fact that it is starting to undo all of their wishes.
 She also tells them that the rock could destroy the Earth because of their petty wishes they make.
-With help from Dr. Noseworthy's germs, everyone removes the rock and all its effects are undone as it ends up at the end of another rainbow.
+With help from Dr. Noseworthy's germs, everyone removes the rock and all its effects are undone as it ends up at the end of another rainbow (though Baby Short still retains her intellect and telepathy).
 Bill and Jane decide to work on the marketing plan together and Mr. Black agrees.
-Stacey and John get back together and Toby and Helvetica are "no longer enemies" as their braces reappear.
+Stacey and John get back together, and Toby and Helvetica, no longer enemies, become friends as their braces reappear.

 Finale

-Toby narrates that the Noseworthys lose their germaphobia and dedicate their research on hygiene, his parents finally becoming closer together, with the his becoming friends with Mr. Black as he states that he'll be part of the Black family in the future, while Helvetica states that she didn't agree to that, as her father changes the Black Box into the more environmentally friendly Green Box.
-After all the children became friends and walk into daylight, Toby wishes that their story would become a Hollywood movie as Helvetica states "Yeah, like that will ever happen".
+Toby narrates that the Noseworthys lose their germaphobia and dedicate their research on hygiene, his parents finally becoming closer together, with them becoming friends with Mr. Black as he states that he'll be part of the Black family in the future, while Helvetica states that she didn't agree to that, as her father changes the Black Box into the more environmentally friendly Green Box.
+After all the children became friends and walk into daylight, Toby wishes that their story would become a Hollywood movie as Helvetica states that like it will ever happen.

 During the credits, a scene shows two of the small aliens herding the miniaturized booger monster into their UFO.